 Each year, millions of people in the United States face the reality of living with or knowing someone with a mental health condition.
-Even though mental illnesses affect such a large amount of people in the U.S., the stigma continues to be fostered through misunderstanding and misinformation about these common conditions.
+Even though mental illnesses affect such a large amount of people in the U.S., the stigma mainly comes from misunderstanding and misinformation about these common conditions.

 Social stigma attached to mental illness and health can often make it difficult to recover.
 This is because ignorance and discrimination can be emotionally stressful, causing people to regress or close themselves off to the world.
 Mental health stigma can also worsen someone’s mental health problems, delay them from getting the help they need, as well as their overall recovery.

-We believe that mental health conditions are important to discuss year-round; however, highlighting them during Mental Illness Awareness Week (October 6th through the 12th) provides a dedicated time and space to discuss important topics.
+We believe that mental health conditions are important to discuss year-round, and the discuss starts with understanding mental illness.
 One major part of understanding mental illness is learning how to support people who are affected.

 Uterine fibroids, as well as other reproductive/uterine conditions, take a toll on people’s mental and physical health.
 Not only do fibroids cause painful symptoms, but they can impact your emotional well-being by causing one to feel left out or lonesome.
 In addition, fibroids may also negatively impact body image and self-confidence.
-Providing access to helpful resources regarding support and healthy coping mechanisms can help people understand the emotional affects of living with chronic pain.
+Providing access to helpful resources regarding support and healthy coping mechanisms can help people understand the emotional effects of living with the chronic pain caused by fibroids.

-Here are seven, easy ways to help break down mental health stigmas:
+Easy ways to help break down mental health stigmas

-- Use mindful language – Remember that words like “retarded”, “schizo”, “bipolar”, “ocd”, or “psycho” can be triggers for people with mental illness.
+Remember that words like “retarded”, “schizo”, “bipolar”, “OCD”, or “psycho” can be triggers for people with mental illness.
 Use alternative words to describe your feelings.
 These often continue the stigma of mental illness and promotes isolation.

 Fibroids and Mental Health

 Overall, it can be easy to help people with mental illness feel supported.
 Open communication as well as wanting to learn more about these conditions, can help break down stigmas associated with mental illness.
 For people living with conditions like fibroids, it can be easy to think your friend, family member, or coworker is making excuses or just blowing you off.
-Considering fibroids often comes with symptoms like heavy, difficult to manage periods, frequent urination, and pain during sex, it can be challenging to discuss these more personal topics.
+Fibroids often comes with symptoms like heavy, difficult to manage periods, frequent urination, and pain during sex, which can make it feel challenging to discuss these more personal topics.
 Often, women don’t feel ready to share the intimate details of their struggles with fibroids.
-That’s why, it’s even more important to learn how to be supportive and understanding.
+That’s why it’s even more important to learn how to be supportive and understanding.